unstaticlabs/askqibo.com/content/tou.md

 The App is intended for use by children with the help of their parents.
 We do not knowingly collect personal information from children under the age of 13.
-If you are a parent or guardian and believe that your child has provided personal information to us through the app, please contact us at so that we may delete the information from our records (see the Contact Us section below).
+If you are a parent or guardian and believe that your child has provided personal information to us through the app, please contact us so that we may delete the information from our records (see the Contact Us section below).

 ## Limitation of Liability